nastacio/nastacio.github.io/_posts/2023-11-26-problem-steps.md

 One can still be highly dependent on others to complete their work, but one doesn't need to be blocked waiting for help.

-If you worked through these first two steps and still haven't found a solution, it is time to ask someone to commit their time and resources to assist with the resolution.
+If you worked through the first two steps and still haven't found a solution, it is time to ask someone to commit their time and resources to assist with the resolution.
 The following section shows how one can maximize their odds and minimize their losses (of time) by gathering a few facts ahead of time.

 ## Step #3: Gather Your Facts.
 It is Show (Me) Time